try being vegan

 A good natural food store generally beats a supermarket in every important respect.
 Just keep in mind that some purportedly “natural food stores” are really just vitamin shops, with exorbitant prices on the paltry selection of foods they sell.
 You can typically identify these stores in an instant because they’ll lack a produce section, and will have more aisles devoted to pills than to food.

 But the best natural food stores are vegan heaven.
-They’ll carry all sorts of terrific vegan goodies that offer familiar flavors and absolute convenience: ice cream, mayo, frozen pizza, pot pies.
-Maybe the best thing about natural food stores is their bulk sections.
+They’ll carry all sorts of terrific vegan goodies that offer familiar flavors such as ice cream, mayo, frozen pizza, and veggieburgers.
+Better natural food stores offer outstanding bulk sections.
 There, you will find everything from nuts to dried beans to granola to coffee.
 You can save a fortune buying these items in bulk.

-The produce section will generally offer higher quality fruits and vegetables than what a supermarket sells—often with a serious effort to source locally and organic.
+The produce section will generally offer higher quality fruits and vegetables than what a supermarket sells—often with a serious effort to source locally grown organic foods.

-Most natural foods stores have a large deli featuring plenty of vegan items.
+Most natural foods stores also have a large deli featuring plenty of vegan items.
 These delis are great for new vegans because they’ll let you discover a wealth of new foods.
-Any item you like tends to be something that can be quickly made at home, at minimal cost.
+Any item you like can often be quickly made at home, at minimal cost.

 Farmers’ Markets and CSAs

 Don’t forget farmers’ markets.
-There’s no way to get fresher produce.
+There’s no way to get fresher produce, short of growing it yourself.
 On top of that, nearly 100 percent of your food dollar spent at a farmers’ market supports agriculture in your community.
 There’s probably at least one farmers’ market near you.
 The USDA maintains an extensive directory of these markets, and there’s another excellent directory maintained by LocalHarvest.org.

 One variant of farmers’ markets involves subscribing to a Community Supported Agriculture (CSA) box.
 Under this system, you’ll pay a fixed fee every week for a box containing a share of what your farmer grows.
 The farmer gets guaranteed income for the growing season and you get a steady supply of fruits and vegetables straight from the farm.

 And finally, Amazon.com is a ridiculously convenient way to cheaply buy a variety of terrific vegan food items, many of which are unavailable locally.
-Check our vegan grocery page for a frequently-updated collection of our favorite foods carried by Amazon.
+Check our vegan grocery page for a frequently-updated collection of the best vegan foods carried by Amazon.

 Vegan Cooking Made Easy

-One of the best ways to ease your transition to a vegan diet is to develop your cooking skills.
-It takes only an hour or two to acquire basic cooking skills that benefit you for the rest of your life.
+You can speed up your transition to a vegan diet by developing your cooking skills.
+It takes only an hour or two to acquire basic vegan cooking skills that will benefit you for the rest of your life.
 Tahini dressing is so easy to prepare, for instance, that there’s really no way to mess it up.
 Roasted vegetables are scarcely any harder, and you won’t believe how good they taste.
 And even a stir-fry is an incredibly simple affair.

 Stir-Fries, Sandwiches, & Soups

 Both roasted vegetables and stir-fries let you constantly try out new combinations.
 So even if you eat these foods every day, you’re unlikely to get sick of them.
-And with stir fries, you can change up the grains you serve them over, as well as the sauces you use as accompaniments.
+And with stir-fries, you can change up the grains you serve them over, as well as the sauces you serve as accompaniments.
 Peanut sauce is just as easy to make as tahini dressing, and it’ll change your life.
-Both are superb over stir-fried vegetables.
+Both are superb when poured over stir-fried vegetables.

 Next, add in some sandwiches and you’ll start seeing how easy it is to go vegan.
 Like stir-fries, sandwiches offer remarkable versatility.
 You can constantly change up the bread, the filling, and the spreads—giving you an unlimited variety of combinations.
 And if you tire of eating bread, just swap in a whole grain tortilla and turn your sandwich into a wrap.
 Need more sandwich ideas?
 Check out the cookbook, Vegan Sandwiches Save the Day!

 Soups are right up there with sandwiches in terms of ease of preparation and possible varieties.
 There are all sorts of stocks you could use, from miso to vegetable to coconut milk.
 And you can likewise use a different assortment of veggies, spices, and herbs every time.
-Buy yourself a slow-cooker you’ll gain the ability to start all these soups in minutes, then go away for a few hours with no need to babysit your creation.
+A slow-cooker will give you the ability to start all these soups in minutes, then go away for a few hours with no need to babysit your creation.
 When you return you’ll have something heavenly.
-There are a number of vegan soup cookbooks in print.
+There are several vegan soup cookbooks in print.

 Smoothies are Impossibly Easy!

 And finally, don’t forget what might be the easiest meal ever: fruit smoothies.
-All you need is a blender, frozen fruit, and vegan milk (soy, coconut, rice, or almond) and you’re all set.
+All you need is a blender, frozen fruit, and vegan milk (soy, coconut, oat, or almond) and you’re all set.
 It takes less than two minutes to make a smoothie and less than one minute to clean up.
-And once again, you can continually vary the ingredients so you can have a smoothie every day without ever getting tired of it.
-Maybe almond milk and frozen raspberries today, coconut milk and frozen blueberries tomorrow, and soymilk and frozen peaches the day after.
+And once again, you can continually vary the ingredients so you can drink a smoothie every day without ever getting tired of them.
+Maybe it’ll be almond milk and frozen raspberries today, coconut milk and frozen blueberries tomorrow, and soy milk and frozen peaches the day after.

 Keep Things Simple

-I call stir-fries, roasted vegetables, soups, smoothies, and sandwiches “core foods” because they can all be prepared in minutes, in an unlimited number of ways.
+I call stir-fries, roasted vegetables, soups, salads, smoothies, and sandwiches “core foods” because they take mere minutes to make, and can be prepared in an unlimited number of ways.
 You can master the preparation of all these foods without purchasing a single cookbook.

-That said, if you want to take your cooking skills to the next level, there are hundreds of terrific vegan cookbooks in print.
+That said, if you want to take your cooking skills to the next level, there are hundreds of vegan cookbooks in print.
 Start with one that’s intended for simple daily cooking, since these are the sorts of recipes you’ll probably make most often.
-A few great ones are, Quick-Fix Vegan, Everyday Happy Herbivore, and Nom Yourself.
-If you want to get a little fancier, two highly-regarded cookbooks are Healthy Happy Vegan Kitchen, and The Oh She Glows Cookbook.
+A few especially good choices are:

-Naturally, these cookbook recommendations only scratch the surface of what’s out there.
-We maintain a page at Vegan.com featuring all the best and latest vegan cookbooks.
+Naturally, these titles only scratch the surface of what’s out there.
+I maintain a page of cookbook recommendations featuring all the best and latest vegan cookbooks.

 Eating Out

-Once upon a time, vegetarian restaurants were few and far between, and most of these restaurants smothered practically everything they served with cheese and eggs.
+Once upon a time, vegetarian restaurants were few and far between, and most of those restaurants smothered practically all their food in cheese and eggs.
 Today most mid-sized towns have at least a few vegan-friendly restaurants.
 And there are hundreds of all-vegan restaurants around the world.
-The rapidly-expanding Veggie Grill and Native Foods Café chains each have more than twenty restaurants in the United States, and Loving Hut has more than thirty.
+The Veggie Grill and Slutty Vegan chains each have more than ten restaurants in the United States, and Loving Hut has more than thirty.

 If there are no vegan restaurants near you, chances are you can still find a great vegan meal at a local restaurant.
 The easiest way to find vegan-friendly food in your area is to hit Yelp.com and type vegan into the search box.
 That’ll bring up reviews mentioning the vegan offerings of every restaurant near you.